adrianskelton/project-2/README.md

 **HTML5** - The core of the site was built with HTML version 5.\` **Javascript** - Javascript was responsible for all the functionality and interactivity of the website.\
 **CSS** - CSS was used to style the website and define fonts and layout.\
-**Bootstrap** - Bootstrap was used to align items and create items such as the Navbar, accordion, carosel, flipcards, forms etc.\
+**Bootstrap** - Bootstrap was used for the modal, grid system and columns.\
 **Google Chrome** - The website was built and tested in google Chrome with developer tools being used.\
 **TinyPNG Website** - Used to compress images so they load faster.\
 **Codebeautify Website** - Used to clean up css and html code\
 **Favicon Generator Website** - Converted PNG file that I made from the logo using photoshop and converted it into a favicon on website favicon.io\
 **coolors.co** - Website used for the colour pallete.\
 **Lighthouse in chrome - Used to see the performance of the site.\

 ### Languages Used